sreekarbh07/sql_parser/README.md

 2. **Column Name**: The column name in the table.
 3. **Value**: The value with which we should compare the value of the database.

+We use the output of this to compare the value in the actual table, So assuming here that the value in filter conditions (`WHERE` clause) can not be a sub-query.

 ## Sample Input and Output

 ### Input: